leeroybrun/glacier-vault-remove/README.md

 ## Configure

-Then create a `credentials.json` file in the same directory as `removeVault.py` :
+Then create a `credentials.json` file in the same directory as `removeVault.py` (or anywhere on your filesystem if using Docker) :

 ```json
 {